awsdocs/amazon-route53-docs/doc_source/resolver-dns-firewall-user-managed-domain-lists.md

 When you delete an entity that you can use in DNS Firewall, like a domain list that might be in use in a rule group, or a rule group that might be associated with a VPC, DNS Firewall checks to see if the entity is currently being used\.
 If it finds that it is in use, DNS Firewall warns you\.
 DNS Firewall is almost always able to determine if an entity is in use\.
 However, in rare cases it might not be able to do so\.
 If you need to be sure that nothing is currently using the entity, check for it in your DNS Firewall configurations before deleting it\.
 If the entity is a referenced domain list, check that no rule groups are using it\.
 If the entity is a rule group, check that it is not associated with any VPCs\.

 **To delete a domain list**

-1. Sign in to the AWS Management Console and open the Amazon VPC console under [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. In the navigation pane, locate the **DNS Firewall** section\.

 1. In the navigation pane, choose **Domain lists**\.